David has over 15 years supervisory experience and has extensive knowledge in how to handle personnel issues across many areas.

 My Experiences in Planning Career Goals

 To be honest I did a very poor job in planning my career goals.
 I didn't take it seriously when I was young and I didn't end up in the profession I truly wanted.
-However, I will go over what did happen for me and how I am developing my goals to obtain the job I did want.
+However, I still found success by setting career goals eventually.
+Here is what I went through:

 - I had to find a job since I failed out of college.
-My parents were not going to support me since I was no longer going to college, so I needed to find a better job than the one I had then.
+My parents were not going to support me since I was no longer going to college, so I needed to find a better job than the one I had.

 - I had a minimum wage job, but set a goal to find a higher paying one since I wasn't going to college.
 I found one, but was terminated due to poor work performance.